Friends of Oakhurst Park (FOOP)

 $10,000 Goal

-Since its founding, FRIENDS OF OAKHURST PARK has kept Oakhurst Park's 50+ year old irrigation system running; planted multiple pallets of grass; added irrigation to the park's seasonal planting; sponsored "Art In Oakhurst Park" a collaborative project with the Riverside Arts District and Carter Riverside High School Art Students; hosted "Pets of Oakhurst Park" highlighting the installation of a park drinking fountain that is ADA, pet, and child accessible; restored two 40+ year old park benches; taken a public stand against bullying as children, teenagers, and adults painted their hand prints on the Oakhurst Park Buddy Bench pledging to make Oakhurst Park, our neighborhood, and our City a kinder place to live and play; planted 5 crepe myrtle trees & partnered with the City of Fort Worth Forestry Department to re-forest Oakhurst Park by planting 8 Oak trees; sponsored tributes to First Responders & Frontline Workers by wrapping all trees in Oakhurst Park with "White Bows of Gratitude"; as well as sponsoring monthly First Saturday "Playdates in Oakhurst Park" which bring together the parents and children of the community.
+Since its founding, FRIENDS OF OAKHURST PARK-FOOP has kept Oakhurst Park's 50+ year old irrigation system running; planted multiple pallets of grass; added irrigation to the park's seasonal planting bed; sponsored "Art In Oakhurst Park" a collaborative project with the Riverside Arts District and Carter Riverside High School Art Students; hosted "Pets of Oakhurst Park" highlighting the installation of a drinking fountain that is ADA, pet, and child accessible; restored two 40+ year old park benches; taken a public stand against bullying as children and adults painted their hand prints on the Oakhurst Park Buddy Bench pledging to make Oakhurst Park, our neighborhood, and our City a kinder place to live and play; planted 5 crepe myrtle trees & partnered with the City of Fort Worth Forestry Department to re-forest Oakhurst Park by planting 8 Oak trees; sponsored tributes to First Responders & Frontline Workers by wrapping all trees in Oakhurst Park with "White Bows of Gratitude"; as well as sponsoring monthly First Saturday "Playdates in Oakhurst Park" which bring together the parents and children of the community.

 Our Needs